ISCDtoolbox/Commons/README.md

 ```
 git clone https://github.com/ISCDtoolbox/Commons.git
 ```
-to clone the repository on your computer (we recall that it is also possible to download the files manually from github in a *.zip archive format if the git software is not installed on your computer, just go to the upper right part of the project [page](https://github.com/ISCDtoolbox/Commons/tree/test_future_update), click on the button Clone or download, and then Download ZIP)
+to clone the repository on your computer (we recall that it is also possible to download the files manually from github in a *.zip archive format if the git software is not installed on your computer, just go to the upper right part of the current [project page](https://github.com/ISCDtoolbox/Commons/tree/test_future_update), click on the button Clone or download, and then Download ZIP)
 ```
 cd Commons
 ```